chukmunnlee/deckofcardsjs/README.md

 # Deck of Cards API

 A deck of cards API inspired by [Deck of Cards API](https://www.deckofcardsapi.com/).
-The server is written in Golang using [Gin Gonic](https://github.com/gin-gonic/gin) web framework.
+The server is written in Types using [NestJS](https://nestjs.com/) web framework.

+## WIP

 Check out a deployed version at [deckofcards.chuklee.com](https://deckofcards.chuklee.com).